Brown has 26 points, Wake Forest beats No. 23 Xavier 80-78

-Chaundee Brown scored 26 points, Brandon Childress added 22 and Wake Forest beat No. 23 Xavier 80-78 on Saturday in the Musketeers’ first game this season on an opponent’s home court.
+On a smaller stage later Saturday night, Brown played a youth in trouble in an acting class final exam.
+But earlier, he performed in a hero’s role on the court, scoring 26 points as the Demon Deacons held off a late run by the Musketeers, who were playing their first true road game of the season.

+”I didn’t think about that on the court,” Brown said of the acting performance scheduled only a few hours after the basketball game. ”We knew we had to come out strong, and we did.”

-Xavier (9-2), which trailed the entire second half, had a chance to win in the final seconds, but Quentin Goodin’s 3-point attempt bounced off the rim as time expired.
+Though Wake Forest led for all but six minutes, Xavier had a final chance of its own.
+But Quentin Goodin’s 3-point shot bounced off the rim as time expired.

-Wake Forest (6-5) led by 13 points in the second half.
-But Childress missed the first of two free-throws attempts to give the Musketeers a final shot for a win.
+Brandon Childress added 22 points, hitting five of six free-throw attempts in the final 1:10 for Wake Forest (6-5).
+Childress, 10 of 12 from the line in the game, made the second of two chances with 7.8 seconds before Goodin’s rushed 3-pointer.

+Paul Scruggs scored 30 points and Naji Marshall added 16 for Xavier (9-2).

 Wake Forest won despite playing without 7-footer Olivier Sarr, who averaged 15 points and 10.9 rebounds off the bench in the previous seven games.
 Sarr is in concussion protocol after suffering a blow to the head in the Deacons’ Dec.
 7 game against N.C.
 State.

-Paul Scruggs scored 30 points for Xavier.
-Naji Marshall added 16 before fouling out with 3:45 remaining.

-The Deacons never trailed after Ody Oguama’s basket put the ahead with 3:57 left in the first half, triggering a 14-4 run that gave Wake Forest a 39-30 halftime lead.
+The Deacons never trailed after Ody Oguama’s basket put them ahead with 3:57 remaining in the opening half.

 BIG PICTURE